MichaelCurrin/learn-to-code/en/intro-to-coding.md

 	- [PHP](topics/scripting_languages/PHP) - also Fullstack or Backend.
 	- C# (C Sharp) - also Fullstack or Backend.
 	- Java - for Fullstack or  Backend development.
 Server-side applications and desktop user interfaces, also for web servers and APIs.
-	- [Python](topics/scripting_languages/Python) - as above for Java, but with particular growing interest in recent years around Data Science, web scraping, automation, Machine Learning and the Internet of Things (IoT).
+	- [Python](topics/scripting_languages/Python) - as above for Java, but with particular growing interest in recent decades around Data Science, web scraping, automation, Machine Learning and the Internet of Things (IoT) like using a Raspberry Pi.
-	- C++ (C Plus Plus) - often used for games or high-performance computing.
+	- C++ (C Plus Plus) - often used for games, or high-performance time-sensitive computing like computers for machinery and vehicles.
 	- [JavaScript](topics/scripting_languages/JavaScript) - This started as a language that can only run in the browser, but now developers are using JavaScript on the server side, known as Node or NodeJS.
 So now JavaScript can be used on the backend, or frontend, or both.
 It can also be used for desktop applications (such as using [Electron](topics/scripting_languages/JavaScript/frameworks.md#electron)) or mobile applications (such using [React Native](topics/scripting_languages/JavaScript/frameworks.md#react-native)).

 ### Web development